-- 1. Initial fault simulation is used to detect the transition faults that cannot be tested by the pseudo-random test sequence produced by an LFSR and, optionally, a PS.
-During this step, a list $L_1$ is generated containing the indices of all the essential pseudo-random test patterns. - 2.
-An ATPG tool is used to generate a limited number of deterministic initialisation test cubes for all or a sub-set of the transition faults that remained undetected by the pseudo-random test sequence. - 3.
-A pseudo-random test pattern is assigned to each deterministic initialistion test cube.
-For each such cube, only a limited number of pseudo-random patterns are checked starting with the ones at the minimum Hamming distance.
+- Initial fault simulation is used to detect the transition faults that cannot be tested by the pseudo-random test sequence produced by an LFSR and, optionally, a PS.
+During this step a list L1 is generated containing the indices of all the essential pseudo-random test patterns. - 2.
+An ATPG tool is used to generate a limited number of deterministic initialization test cubes for all or a sub-set of the transition faults that remained undetected by the pseudo-random test sequence. - 3.
+A pseudo-random test pattern is assigned to each deterministic initialization test cube.
+For each such cube only a limited number of pseudo-random patterns are checked starting with the ones at the minimum Hamming distance.
 The essential pseudo-random test patterns are not allowed to be assigned.
 Each assigned pseudo-random test pattern is modified by bit-flipping to become compatible with the corresponding deterministic test cube.

-During this step, a BDD-based representation is generated for the resulting BFF [10].
+During this step, a BDD-based representation is generated for the resulting BFF [6].
 The BFF is only partly specified and has a large DC-set.

-4. The BDD-based representation of the BFF is optimised and transformed into a register transfer level (RTL) circuit description [10, 26].
-The logic optimisation procedure exploits the DC-set left by the incomplete specification of the BFF.
-Consequently, the optimised bit-flipping logic flips additional bits besides the conflicting bits in the assigned pseudo-random patterns, so that essential pseudo-random patterns (with the index included in $L_1$ ) may be corrupted.

-5. In order to determine which of the patterns with the index in $L_1$ have to be protected from being corrupted, the embedded test sequence produced by the LFSR, PS (if any) and the bit-flipping logic, which is not allowed to act on the patterns with the index in $L_1$ , is simulated to generate a second list $L_2$ of indices corresponding to the essential patterns in the embedded test sequence.
+- 4. The BDD-based representation of the BFF is optimized and transformed into a circuit description (e.g. RTL VHDL or Verilog) [6][7].
+The logic optimization procedure exploits the DC-set left by the incomplete specification of the BFF.
+Consequently, the optimized bit-flipping logic flips additional bits besides the conflicting bits in the assigned pseudo-random patterns, so that essential pseudo-random patterns (with the index included in L1) may be corrupted. - 5.
+In order to determine which of the patterns with the index in L_1 have to be protected from being corrupted, the embedded test sequence produced by the LFSR, PS (if any) and the bit-flipping logic, which is not allowed to act on the patterns with the index in L_1 , is simulated to generate a second list L_2 of indices corresponding to the essential patterns in the embedded test sequence.
 The patterns whose indices are included in $L_1 \cap L_2$ need to be protected from being corrupted by the bit-flipping logic.
-On the other hand, the patterns whose indices are included in $L_2 - L_1$ should remain modified by the bit-flipping logic.
+On the other hand, the patterns whose indices are included in L_2 - L_1 should remain modified by the bit-flipping logic.